deanpatel2/deanpatel2.github.io/projects.md

 Project(s) in progress:

-- Evaluating Passes: fitting a regression model to determine how which players are "good" passers of the ball
+- Evaluating Passes: fitting a regression model to determine which players are "good" passers of the ball
 - Algo Trading: designing a trading algorithm, either for forex or crypto